The draft EIR/EA is available for viewing on the Caltrans website: http://www.dot.ca.gov/dist07/resources/envdocs/

 -

-Will generate thousands of local jobs
+Will generate 5,100 local jobs

 Will Free the Way for expediency of goods delivery across the nationEstimated $375 billion worth of goods move through the Los Angeles & Long Beach ports each year, of which, 77% of containerized goods are consumed outside of the Southern California region.